Notice of Privacy Practices

 We use your PHI for treatment, payment, or healthcare operations purposes and for other purposes permitted or required by law.
 Not every use or disclosure is listed in this Notice, but all of our uses or disclosures of your health information will fall into one of the categories listed below.

 We need your written authorization to use or disclose your health information for any purpose not covered by one of the categories below.
-Any authorization you provide may be revoked at any time.
+Subject to compliance with limited exceptions, we will not use or disclose psychotherapy notes, use or disclose your PHI for marketing purposes or sell your PHI, unless you have signed an authorization.
+You may revoke any authorization you sign at any time.
 If you revoke your authorization, we will no longer use or disclose your health information for the reasons stated in your authorization except to the extent we have already taken action based on your authorization.

-The law permits us to use or disclose your health information for the following purposes:
+The law permits us to use and disclose your health information for the following purposes:

-Quest Diagnostics will use your PHI as part of our billing process and may send it to insurance companies or other appropriate parties, including to you, to obtain payment for our services.
+Quest Diagnostics will use and disclose your PHI for purposes of billing and payment.
+For example, we may disclose your PHI to health plans or other payers to determine whether you are enrolled with the payer or eligible for health benefits or to obtain payment for our services.
 If you are insured under another person’s health insurance policy (for example, parent, spouse, domestic partner or a former spouse), we may also send invoices to the subscriber whose policy covers your health services.

-Quest Diagnostics may use or disclose your PHI for activities necessary to support our healthcare operations, such as performing quality checks on our testing, internal audits, or developing reference ranges for our tests.
+Quest Diagnostics may use and disclose your PHI for activities necessary to support our healthcare operations, such as performing quality checks on our testing, internal audits, arranging for legal services or developing reference ranges for our tests.

-We may provide your PHI to other companies or individuals to assist us in providing specific services to us.
+We may provide your PHI to other companies or individuals that need the information to provide services to us.
 These other entities, known as "business associates," are required to maintain the privacy and security of PHI.
-Our business associates must only use your health information for the services they perform on our behalf.
 For example, we may provide information to companies that assist us with billing of our services.
 We may also use an outside collection agency to obtain payment when necessary.

 As Required by Law